asantos00/website/content/blog/deno/series-introduction.md

 ---
-title: exploring the deno.land - a blog post series 🦕
+title: Exploring the deno.land - a blog post series 🦕
 description: "introduction to a blog post series where we use deno for multiple contexts, from building clis to web scrapping tools, among others."
 date: "2021-03-30"
 published: true